Custom App Icons

 Generating an icon

 Generating your icon can be done using various conversion tools found online.
-It is recommended to start with a 1024x1024px image before converting it to various sizes.
+It is recommended to start with a 1024x1024px image before converting it to the formats required by each platform.

 Supporting higher pixel densities